rehanshaikh1207/Java-Quotes-App/README.md

 ```

 ## Customizing Quotes
 To customize the quotes, edit `quotes.txt` and restart the application.
-Each quote should be on a new line
+Each quote should be on a new line.

 ## Author
 [Rehan Shaikh](https://github.com/rehanshaikh1207)